Here’s the ultimate drip membership site scenario:

-If you're selling each course separately inside your membership site, an interactive dashboard will help to organize the courses and provide a natural upsell opportunity.
+If you’re selling each course separately inside your membership site, an interactive dashboard will help to organize the courses and provide a natural upsell opportunity.
 This upsell strategy is known as the Login Optin™ Strategy.
 Learn more about it at Original List Building Ideas Using The Login Optin™.

-When you're selling a membership site, you're not just selling content.
-You're selling an experience.
-This is where the WordPress membership site theme you choose can actually make or break the success of your offer.
+When you’re selling a membership website, you’re not just selling content.
+You’re selling an experience.
+This is where the WordPress theme you choose can actually make or break the success of your offer.

 Standalone or Drip-Fed Courses

-Are you going to release your course content all at once, or slowly “drip” a lesson at a time?
-The Drip membership site you build with AccessAlly Pro can include either/or/both types.
+Are you going to release your course content all at once, or slowly “drip feed” a lesson at a time?
+The drip feed membership site you build with AccessAlly Pro can include either/or/both types.